curl/curl/README.md

 ## Open Source

-curl is Open Source and distributed under an MIT-like [license](https://curl.se/docs/copyright.html).
+curl is Open Source and is distributed under an MIT-like [license](https://curl.se/docs/copyright.html).

 ## Contact